 His sad tales were corroborated by scores of people in the community who said the coming in of the Bende village health post with two nurses available 24 hours a day was no joke.

-Comfort Mataga, a villager, said the village health post, officially opened by Health and Child Care Minister Dr David Parirenyatwa will go a long way in helping the community conveniently get health care services.
+Comfort Mataga, a villager, said the village health post, officially opened by former Health and Child Care Minister Dr David Parirenyatwa will go a long way in helping the community conveniently get health care services.

 “We only had a mobile clinic where nurses came once in several months and it was like we were in a desert when it comes to health care.
 This gesture by our MP should be appreciated indeed,” he said.